Estimated read time: 5-6 minutes

 Francis also met with Thailand’s Supreme Patriarch of Buddhism at the Wat Rachabophit temple and dutifully followed the custom to remove his shoes before entering the jeweled, intimate room.

 Amid the scent of fresh roses inside, Francis committed the Catholic Church to working more with Thailand’s majority Buddhists to launch projects to care for the poor and the environment, “our much-abused common home.”

 There are fewer than 400,000 Catholics among Thailand’s 65 million people, yet Francis said they nevertheless have enjoyed freedom in their religious practice.
 On that note, he gave the patriarch a copy of his much-vaunted human fraternity document calling for interfaith solidarity, which he penned this year with the grand imam of Al-Azhar, the seat of Sunni Muslim learning.

-Associated Press video producer Emily Wang contributed to this report.
+AP video producer Emily Wang contributed.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.